hamidrgh/EnsembleTools/docs/_build/html/_sources/Global_analysis.rst.txt

 It s related to the radius of gyration (Rg) and the end-to-end distance (Ree) of the polymer chain.
 An ideal-chain polymer, achieving equilibrium among residue-residue, residue-solvent, and solvent-solvent interactions, exhibits a ν of 0.5, signifying a Gaussian chain structure.
 Deviations from this value indicate more compact (ν < 0.5) or more extended (ν > 0.5) conformations.

-As detailed in the paper (reference), Flory scaling exponents, ν, were determined by fitting mean-squared residue-residue distances, R⟨ij2⟩, calculated for sequential separations greater than five residues along the linear sequence.
+As detailed in the paper (https://doi.org/10.1038/s41586-023-07004-5), Flory scaling exponents, ν, were determined by fitting mean-squared residue-residue distances, R⟨ij2⟩, calculated for sequential separations greater than five residues along the linear sequence.
 Moreover, this analysis underscores the role of ν in elucidating the compaction of IDRs, revealing correlations with biological functions and cellular localizations of full-length proteins: proteins with compact IDRs (lower ν values) often participate in crucial functions like binding chromatin and DNA cis-regulatory sequences, suggesting a pivotal role for IDR compaction in protein functionality and phase behavior.